 Unknown numbers: To get a better data set we deliberately avoided including calls from numbers with no caller ID or were unknown.
 Telesales and call bots are far too regularly ignored and including them would consume responses providing us with irrelevant data.

-To find the motivations behind ignoring a call, we audited the most common suggestions from Q&A sites, the media, and psychologists theories.
+To find the motivations behind millennials and their talking on the phone statistics, we audited the most common suggestions from Q&A sites, the media, and psychologists theories.
 The majority suggests people have grown to want a fast and results driven form of communication that fits their schedule, let’s take a look:

 What educated conjectures can we make based on the response data?